 Tiny baby bee anyone!?

-Now it’s time to cut out your pieces.
-The 3-D Printable Bee has 14 pieces and some of them are pretty small, so make sure to take it slow.
+The bee has 14 pieces and some of them are pretty small, so make sure to take it slow.
 Start by cutting a border around each piece (or set of pieces, like the legs, or the antennae and stinger) to make it easier to work with.
 Since it was printed onto white cardstock, you’ll need to be as accurate as possible with your cuts.
 Otherwise some of the white will show very brightly against the dark colors on the bee.

 Step 4 – Now it’s time to make the knife cuts.
 But first make sure you’re working on the right surface.
 Always use a cutting mat when you’re cutting paper with a precision knife.
 It prevents damage to your work station and can extend the life of your tools.